Lifailon/dotNET-Systemd-API/README.md

 PS C:\Users\Lifailon> Invoke-RestMethod -Credential $Credential -AllowUnencryptedAuthentication -Uri http://192.168.3.104:8080/api/service/cronn
 Invoke-RestMethod: Bad Request (service cronn could not be found)
 ```

+In case your login or password is incorrect, you will receive the following message.

+**401, Unauthorized**:

+`Invoke-RestMethod: Unauthorized (login or password is invalid)`

 **404. Not Found endpoint**: